visualpharm/Lunacy/docs/index_updated.md

  <li>
  <details>
   <summary>
-   <strong> Free icon’s search with the use of our web app </strong>
+   <strong> Free Icon’s Search With the Use of Our Web App </strong>
  </summary>

-There is always an option for free customers to use [our web app](https://icons8.com/icon/new-icons/all) as a free searching tool and the free tool to constract the full paths to the icons they like.

 <br>

-Just type-in a query in the app and click on search icon to get a list of the most relevant icons.
+Free customers may use our web app as a free tool to search and full paths to the icons they like.
+Type-in a query in the app and click on the search icon to get a list of the most relevant icons.
  <p align="center">
   <img src='https://github.com/visualpharm/icons-docs/blob/master/docs/Images/Icons/search_with_query_3.png'>
 </p>